eryjus/century-os/JOURNAL.md

 I know that I need to interact with Co-Processor 15 (`cp15`) and I will use `mcr` and `mrc` opcodes to interact with the registers.
 There are several registers I will need to interact with for various reasons.
 * Register 0 is a read-only register for TLB information.
 I am not interested in this register for setting up the MMU.
-* Regoster 1 contains the M bit (whether the MMU is enabled or disabled).
+* Register 1 contains the M bit (whether the MMU is enabled or disabled).
 The M bit is bit 0.
 I assume the M is set to 0 before I get to it.
 I will need to code a test to investigate this.
 * Register 2 contains the Translation Table Base registers and control.
 There are 3 sub-registers of this:
     * 0 is base 0 -- the one will hold the user-space table mappings.
 It will be the same as the kernel-space mappings for the purposes of the loader and late kernel initialization.
 All other flags I will set to 0 for the moment, as I am not going to enable caching.
     * 1 is base 1, which will hold the kernel base table.
 I will populate this in the loader.
 All other flags I will set to 0 for the moment, as I am not going to enable caching.